johnmartinsson/bird-species-classification/README.md

 # Bird Species Classification
-This is the project files for a master's thesis carried out at Chalmers University of Technology.
+These are the project files for a master's thesis carried out at Chalmers University of Technology.
 The aim of the project is to improve upon a state-of-the-art bird species classifier by using deep residual neural networks, multiple-width frequency-delta data augmentation, and meta-data fusion to build and train a bird species classifier on bird song data with corresponding species labels.

 - [Master's Thesis]() (TODO: Add link when published)
 - [Presentation](http://johnmartinsson.github.io/thesis-presentation) (NOTE: Not finished)